pflanze/functional-perl/README.md

   treated as alpha: this is freshly released and very much open to input.
-Some modules may be replaced with other more widely used ones in the interest of staying with the common base (in particular, the `Chj::IO::` infrastructure should likely be deprecated or reimplemented.)
+Some modules may be replaced with other more widely used ones in the interest of staying with the common base (in particular, the `Chj::IO::` infrastructure should likely be deprecated and the interesting bits reimplemented.)
 For these reasons, the modules have not been packaged and released on CPAN yet.

-* the documentation is untested, and introductionary materials unfinished; this, together with a number of complications in Perl, may be asking too much from a Perl programmer who doesn't have previous functional programming experience.
+* the documentation is untested, and introductionary materials unfinished; this, together with a number of complications in Perl, may be asking too much from a Perl programmer who doesn't have previous functional programming experience, unless he or she is really patient (please tell, I'll try to help).

 * some problems in the perl interpreter (leading to memory retention issues) when using this style have only been fixed